OpenMPDK/dss-ansible/README.md

 #### playbooks/test_nkv_test_cli.yml

-Perform a basic nkv_test_cli test and report observed throughput.
+By default, perform a basic nkv_test_cli test and report observed throughput.
 This playbook will execute a suite of nkv_test_cli tests in order:

 1. Put